 - Reset water filter change notification by following instructions in owners manual

-The filters below are in stock, and 100% compatible with part number UKF7003
+The filters below are 100% compatible with part number UKF7003

 Marvel at the specifications of our UKF7003 compatible filters.

 - Free Shipping (Same Day)